zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/fmul/README.md

 where both **expression1** and **expression2** must evaluate to non-null numeric values.

-## Note:
+## Note

 > If either of the arguments evaluates to null then a run time "non-numeric" error will occur.
 > The calculation is not subject to the [PRECISION](./../precision) setting.

 An example of use would be as: